-The Q&A type is a variation on the Single Simple type in that each student would be required to post before being able to read or respond to other posts.
-Therefore this would also be an option for a graded forum assignment.
+The Q and A type is a variation on the Single Simple type in that each student would be required to post before being able to read or respond to other posts.
+This would also be an option for a graded forum assignment.

 Permissions may need to be adjusted from time to time.
 For example, while a Q and A forum by default does not allow students to post questions, an instructor may wish them to do so.